Last Updated on

 The three-dimensional X-Ray presentations such as in tomogram X-Rays, the entire structure of the teeth can be seen, making it possible to come up with a corresponding modification.

 In Monitoring Teeth Growth In Children

 For children who are in the teeth shedding age, their permanent teeth are set under the milk teeth and emerge after dropping for replacement.
-At times, the permanent teeth may have some disorder making their growth to have some issues such as growth in the wrong direction.
+At times, permanent teeth may have some disorder making their growth to have some issues such as growth in the wrong direction.